Datacasting: Ambient Information Network

 Ambient Information Network, a datacasting network owned by Ambient Devices presently hosted by U.S.A.
 Mobility, a U.S. paging service which focuses on information of interest to the local (or larger) area, such as weather and stock indices, and personalized information will be provided with a paid ambient subscription on that particular device.

 RBDS

-A slight variation of the European Radio Data System, RBDS is carried on a 57kHz subcarrier on FM radio stations.
+A slight variation of the European Radio Data System, RBDS is carried on a 57 kHz subcarrier on FM radio stations.
 While originally intended for program-associated data, it can also be used for datacasting purposes including paging and dGPS.

 DirectBand

 DirectBand, owned by Microsoft, uses the 67.65 kHz subcarrier leased from FM radio stations.
 This subcarrier delivers about 12 kbit/s (net after error correction) of data per station, for over 100 MB per day per city.
 Data includes traffic, sports, weather, stocks, news, movie times, calendar appointments, and local time.